 Missile warning and attack characterization data is sent to the U.S. Missile Warning and Space Control Centers, the U.S. National Military Command Center and U.S. Strategic Command.
 Satellite tracking data is sent to the Combined Space Operations Center (CSpOC) for processing.

 One of the PAVE PAWS Radars has been modified to support the Missile Defense mission.
 Both systems are operated by U.S. and Canadian personnel.
 One of the PAVE PAWS has a co-primary mission to provide missile tracking data to the U.S. Missile Defense Agency (MDA) GMD Fire Control Center (GFC/C) while simultaneously providing Missile Warning Data to the Integrated Tactical Warning and Attack Assessment (ITW/AA) system.

 The unique aspect of the radars is their phased array antenna technology.
 The systems differ from mechanical radars, which must be physically aimed at an object for tracking and observation.
 The phased array antenna remains in a fixed position.
 Phased array antenna aiming, or beam steering, is done in millionths of a second by electronically controlling the timing, or phase, of the incoming and outgoing signals.

 Controlling the phase through the many segments of the antenna system allows the beam to be rapidly projected in different directions.
 This allows interweaving of tracking pulses with surveillance pulses, allowing tracking of multiple targets while maintaining the surveillance responsibility.

 Point of Contact: Air Force Space Command, Public Affairs Office; 150 Vandenberg St., Suite 1105; Peterson AFB, Colo., 80914-4500; DSN 692-3731, or (719) 554-3731; Fax (719) 554-6013

-(Current as of January 2017)
+(Current as of July 2019)